 In this course, current topics in business will be extensively discussed.
-These may include business ethics, labor relations, financial planning or any of a wide variety of subjects in the business curriculum.
-For example, entrepreneurial research, entrepreneurial education or entrepreneurial investments.
-Prerequisite: MG 352 or equivalent approved by program director.
-(Formerly MG 670)
+These may include business ethics, labor relations, financial planning or any of a wide variety of subjects in business curriculum, such as entrepreneurial research, entrepreneurial education or entrepreneurial investments.
+Prerequisite: MG 352 (formerly MG 670) or equivalent approved by the MBA director.

-MBA 674 Quantitative Analysis for Management Decisions 3 cr
+MBA 674 Quantitative Analysis for Management Decisions

-This course covers the concepts, tools and methods of economic analysis relevant to decision-making occurring within and across firms, with emphasis on the economic way of approaching business decisions.
-Attention is given to the analysis of factors determining market demand and supply, as well as factors affecting short- and long-run production and costs, strategic pricing policy in the presence of marketing power and interaction of firms interacting within various market structures.
-Prerequisites: EC 141, EC 142 and EC 315, or equivalent approved by program director.
+This course covers the concepts, tools and methods of economic analysis relevant to decisionmaking occurring within and across firms, with emphasis on the economic way of approaching business decisions.
+Attention is given to the analysis of factors determining market demand and supply, as well as factors affecting short- and long-run production and costs, strategic pricing policies in the presence of marketing power and interaction of firms within various market structures.
+Prerequisites: EC 141, EC 142 and EC 315, or equivalent approved by the MBA director.